Preconstruction Planning in Oklahoma City, OK

 The scope below is the field-level definition of preconstruction planning on a Oklahoma City project.
 Each item is treated as an owned activity with a lead, an inspection, and a turnover expectation, not a generic line on the bid form.

-• Value analysis and constructability review sessions
+• Value analysis and constructability review sessions with design teams during SD, DD, and CD phases

-• Procurement strategy and long-lead risk tracking
+• Procurement strategy development with long-lead risk tracking for structural steel, electrical gear, and specialty systems

 Delivery Process